A narrative which informs, entertains and inspires the audience

 Plus, with a fantastic track record of successes like PK and Dhoom:3, there is a huge anticipation regarding Dangal.

 Dangal is inspired by true events.
-It revolves around Manvir Singh Phogat (Aamir Khan), a wrestling coach who trains his two daughters Geeta (Fatima Sana Shaikh) and Babita (Sanya Malhotra) to become world-class wrestlers.
+It revolves around Mahavir Singh Phogat (Aamir Khan), a wrestling coach who trains his two daughters Geeta (Fatima Sana Shaikh) and Babita (Sanya Malhotra) to become world-class wrestlers.

 The film spans the length of 10 years.

-As such, the movie explores the grit and determination Manvir has against all odds.
+As such, the movie explores the grit and determination Mahavir has against all odds.
 He bravely embraces criticism from society, surviving with a lack of money, apathy from officials and more.
 But he doesn’t give up, just to see India win Gold.

 Dangal promises to be a motivational story which harbours on hope, determination and emotions.
 So, how good is this Biographical Sports Drama?
 DESIblitz reviews!